rachelmkalt/0819-demo/docs/INTRODUCTION 👋/getting-started.md

 ---
-title: Getting Started with Owlbert's 2025 Journeys
+title: Getting Started with Owlbert's Journeys
-excerpt: >-
-  This page will help you get started with Owlbert's 2025 Journeys.
-You'll be up and running in a jiffy!
+excerpt: See and taste the sights with Owlbert!
+Learn lots of history and fun facts :)
 hidden: false
 ---
 <Icon name="fa-binoculars" /> Hey there explorer! :owlbert: